The Complete Guide to the 2023 Sundhnukagigar Volcanic Eruption

 Learn everything you need to know about the 2023 Sundhnukagigar volcano eruption in Iceland.
 Were the people and infrastructure of Grindavik in danger?
 How powerful was the eruption?
 Read on for all about the 2023 Sundhnukagigar eruption in Iceland.

 On December 18th, 2023, the ground in the Reykjanes peninsula began rumbling once more.
 At 10:17 PM local time, the night sky near the town of Grindavik lit up as the magma that had been circulating below ground for weeks found its way to the surface by the Sundhnukagigar crater volcano.
 Iceland was experiencing yet another eruption, the fourth in three years.
-It would then be followed by a fifth eruption in January 2024, this time at Hagafell, even closer to Grindavik, and four more eruptions, again in Sundhnukagigar, in February, March, May, and August of 2024.
+It would then be followed by a fifth eruption in January 2024, this time at Hagafell, even closer to Grindavik, and even more eruptions, again in Sundhnukagigar, in February, March, May, August, and November of 2024.

 This fourth Reykjanes eruption, while powerful at first, quickly petered out.
 While scientists were concerned that new fissures might suddenly open, the volcanic activity lessened steadily until, on December 21st, the eruption was declared officially over.